-This was my first time making ribs.
-Of any kind.
+This was my first time making grilled ribs.
+Actually, ribs of any kind.
 Ever.

-It was an experience to be sure, and as you can see, I burned a couple places.
-I also realized that the thicker parts of my ribs with more meat on them didn’t cook all the way.
-So I will embarrassingly admit that I ended up microwaving the thicker parts after cutting into the ribs at the dinner table.
+It was an experience to be sure, and as you can see, the ribs are burned in a couple of places.
+I also realized that the thicker parts of the pork ribs, with more meat on them, didn’t cook all the way through.
+So, I will embarrassingly admit that I ended up microwaving the thicker parts after cutting into the ribs at the dinner table.
 I KNOW!!!!!
 Terrible.
 But….

-Despite all my problems learning how to barbecue meat that is not the same thickness all the way through, I have to say that these turned out crazy delicious!
+Despite all my problems learning how to barbecue meat that is not the same thickness all the way through, I have to say that these grilled ribs turned out crazy delicious!

 In fact, if you have a better method than mine, I’m all ears (or eyes in this case)!
-But if you have never cooked ribs either, I recommend making sure you get ribs that are as even in thickness as possible.
+But if you have never made a grilled pork ribs recipe either, I recommend making sure you get ribs that are as even in thickness as possible.
 It just makes life easier.

 Delicious, fall-off-the-bone ribs are always a fabulous meal.
 Pair with some mashed potatoes and a side of veggies for a complete meal!

 - 1 cup tomato sauce

 - 1/4 cup aged balsamic vinegar